This document contains standard operating procedures (SOPs) for the OBO Foundry Operations Committee, and is intended for internal use only.

 3. Make a pull request with a link to this issue See here for an example of a PURL yml file: https://github.com/OBOFoundry/purl.obolibrary.org/blob/master/config/pato.yml “

-Ontology Rejection Notification
+Notification of Ontology Rejection

 (Should there be a template for the rejection notice?)